foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

+# vivisection
+Put on the gloves
+to keep up the pretence
+no need for anaesthesia, it's routine habit
+I need to catalogue every piece

+peel back the sternum
+take in the view
+your copper flows
+in a stark white cage

+I want to make you hurt
+I want to hold your heart
+and when I squeeze my hand I want to see it beat
+Feel every PULSE
+of your feeble body
+Make it mine
+Make it mine
+Make it mine

+I thought you trusted me
+Show me your open wounds
+What keeps you up at night
+Let me pick the scabs

+Two hundred thirteen bones
+twenty eight teeth
+catalogue every piece
+can't let you leave

+I savour your every taste
+When I put my mouth to your jaw
+and inhale
+a shard of bone clings to my throat

+I want to make you hurt
+I want to hold your heart
+and when I squeeze my hand I want to see it beat
+Feel every PULSE
+of your feeble body
+Make it mine
+Make it mine
+Make it mine

 # fly the coop [working title]
 do you remember the forest beside our houses?
 we'd bike like fools over logs and ditches